secretstartups/handbook/content/handbook/customer-success/professional-services-engineering/education-services/gitlabpmhandsonlab7.md

 1. Refresh the browser tab that contains your new board.

-## Task D: Create a new issue for for your board
+## Task D: Create a new issue for your board

 1. In the **Priority::High** list, click the **(+)** icon to create a new high-priority issue.